Parse Umatrix

 EDIpack offers the user two ways of providing the interaction Hamiltonian.

-The default way is to use the in-built variables ULOC
+The default way is to use the in-built variables ULOC, UST,

 Alternatively, the user can provide a plain text file containing the second-quantized